-Outside of the historic Music Box theater in Chicago, Janet peers into the camera and remarks, “I bet people think we’re nuts around here.”
-The Rock’s reply?
-“We’re proud to be weird.
+Outside of the Music Box Theatre in Chicago, Janet Lynn (aka Miss Werewolf) looks into the camera and says: “I bet people think we’re nuts around here.”
+David “The Rock” Nelson says, “Yeah!
+But we’re proud to be weird.
 It’s fun to be weird, ain’t it?”
-Janet nods a reassuring yes.
-Moments like this make me smile.
+Janet smiles, and nods a reassuring yes.

 While on a routine zoo outing, Janet is bitten by a wolf.
 In keeping with her other bizarre performances in the Rock’s films, Janet looks directly into the camera and laughs after almost every line.
 Then she disappears for awhile.
 Detective Rock (David “The Rock” Nelson) gets down to bizness: time for some eats!
 Fried chicken, quesadillas, doughnuts, and other stuff go down Detective Rock’s gullet and we see all of it.
 Meanwhile, Dr. Weirdo (David “The Rock” Nelson) argues with Detective Rock, and other characters like Dinosaur Woman (David “The Rock” Nelson), Rocksella (David “The Rock” Nelson), and Rock’s parents . . . who are usually sleeping.

 Miss Werewolf reemerges and “air-claws” through a reign of destruction.
 She attacks everybody from children to someone named Herbert “The Fiend” Bussowitz.
 Many tangents happen.
 Some occur within context of the movie, but most involve just hanging out, eating, and watching monster movies.
 But the movie’s true highlight is when Miss Werewolf castrates some poor sap and we see a dildo slathered with ketchup fly across the screen.
 The Rock calls it a “wiener whistle” and what else do you need to know?